austinpurdie/cs6350-ml-lib/README.md

 # A Note to the Grader

+To run the scripts associated with homework #2, run the run-hw2.sh script.
+For this assignment, I chose to produce my visualizations in R. The bash script will not reproduce these visualizations, but the script I used to generate them can be viewed in the main parent directory of the repository.

 To run the scripts associated with homework #1, run the run-hw1.sh script.

-To run the scripts associated with homework #2, run the run-hw2.sh script.

 # DecisionTree